rondweb/TinyTroupeLiteLLM/README.md

 ## LATEST NEWS
+**[2025-07-10] Migration to LiteLLM is complete!**
+  - TinyTroupe now uses **LiteLLM** to interact with language models, replacing the previous OpenAI-specific implementation.
+  - This change brings support for **over 100 LLM providers**, including OpenAI, Anthropic (Claude), Cohere, Groq, and many more.
+  - You can now configure any supported model in your `config.ini` or agent definitions.
+See the updated [Pre-requisites](#pre-requisites) section for details on setting API keys.

 **[2025-01-29] Release 0.4.0 with various improvements.
 Some highlights:**
   - Personas have deeper specifications now, including  personality traits, preferences, beliefs, and more.
 It is likely we'll further expand this in the future.
   - `TinyPerson`s can now be defined as JSON files as well, and loaded via the `TinyPerson.load_specification()`, for greater convenience.
 After loading the JSON file, you can still modify the agent programmatically.
 See the [examples/agents/](./examples/agents/) folder for examples.